Adversarial Semantic Hallucination for Domain Generalized Semantic Segmentation: Experiments

 \subsection{Datasets}

-We use the synthetic datasets GTA5 \cite{Richter_2016_ECCV}, Synthia \cite{RosCVPR16} as source domains and the real world dataset Cityscapes \cite{Cordts2016Cityscapes} as the target domain.
-The GTA5 dataset \cite{Richter_2016_ECCV} has 24,966 densely annotated images with resolution $1914 \times 1052$ pixels, while the Synthia dataset\cite{RosCVPR16} has 9,400 densely annotated images with $1280 \times 760$ pixels.
-Models are trained on the labeled source domain images and evaluated on the Cityscapes validation set.
-Similar to \cite{huang2017adain}, we use a paintings dataset from WikiArt to provide 45,203 style images.
+We use the synthetic datasets GTA5 \cite{Richter_2016_ECCV}, SYNTHIA \cite{RosCVPR16} as source domains, the real-world driving datasets Cityscapes \cite{Cordts2016Cityscapes} and Mapillary \cite{mapillary_dataset} as the target domain.
+GTA5 \cite{Richter_2016_ECCV} has 24,966 images with resolution $1914 \times 1052$ pixels, while SYNTHIA \cite{RosCVPR16} has 9,400 images with $1280 \times 760$ pixels.
+Models are trained on the labeled source domain images and evaluated on the Cityscapes and Mapillary validation set.
+Similar to \cite{huang2017adain}, we use a paintings dataset (Painter by Numbers, which is derived from WikiArt) to provide 45,203 style images.